-This Organizational Evaluation Framework (Appendix F) is designed to serve as a matrix for the evaluation of an institution throughout its lifetime.
-However, the peculiar situation facing a new institution as it approaches the challenge of launching a degree program calls for a different approach by the Council.
+The Frameworks are designed to serve as a matrix for the evaluation of an institution throughout its lifetime.
+However, the peculiar situation facing a new institution as it approaches the challenge of launching a first degree program calls for a different approach by the Council.
 Clearly a new institution will not have financial statements for previous years of operation or an existing calendar of course offerings and programs.
-In the case of a proposal by a new institution, the Council will look for a thorough planning process and evidence that the institution will have in place the resources, personnel, and organizational ability for launching the proposed project.
-This preparation must include the nine required items listed in the Introduction above.
+In the case of a proposal by a new institution, the Council will look for a thorough planning process and evidence that the institution will have in place the resources, personnel, and organizational ability for launching the proposed program.
 The criteria used to evaluate the new institution will be prospective, intended to detect the promise the institution shows of being able to produce the structures, processes, and outcomes outlined in this document.